opengraphninja/sdk/README.md

 ## Usage

-This package contains three things:
+This package contains two things:

 - an automated script for previewing URLs
-- a React component for previewing URLs
-- a React hook for getting the preview data
+- some default styles for those previews

 ### Setup